75lb/cache-point/README.md

 # cache-point

 Simple, filesystem-backed memoisation cache.
-Use to cache the output of expensive operations, speeding up future invocations which use the same input.
+Use to cache the output of expensive operations speeding up future invocations with the same input.

 ## Synopsis